Inputs

 If we set erf.molec_diff_type to ConstantAlpha, then

-• erf.alpha_T is multiplied by the current density \(\rho\) to form the coefficient for potential temperature, and
+• erf.alpha_T is multiplied by the instantaneous local density \(\rho\) to form the coefficient for potential temperature, and

-• erf.alpha_C is multiplied by the current density \(\rho\) to form the coefficient for an advected scalar.
+• erf.alpha_C is multiplied by the instantaneous local density \(\rho\) to form the coefficient for an advected scalar.

 PBL Scheme